Alma mater: Monuments

-Sculptures of Alma Mater are found on several North American university campuses.
-In 1901, to commemorate the opening of the Low Library, Columbia University commissioned Daniel Chester French to design a bronze statue of for the library's steps.
-French chose the alma mater to allegorically embody the university without depicting its founder, King George II.
+Sculptures of Alma Mater are found on several American and Cuban university campuses.
+In 1901, to commemorate the opening of the Low Library, Columbia University commissioned Daniel Chester French to design a bronze statue for the library's steps.
+French chose the Alma Mater to allegorically embody the university without depicting its founder, King George II.
 A similar sculpture, cast in 1919 by Mario Korbel, sits on the main entrance steps at the University of Havana.

-Other tributes to alma mater include Lorado Taft's 1929 sculpture at the University of Illinois Urbana-Champaign and Cyrus Dallin's 1925 sculpture at the Mary Institute in 1925, commissioned by Washington University supporters.
+Other tributes to Alma Mater include Lorado Taft's 1929 sculpture at the University of Illinois Urbana-Champaign and Cyrus Dallin's 1925 sculpture at the Mary Institute in 1925, commissioned by Washington University supporters.

 An altarpiece mural in Yale University's Sterling Memorial Library, painted in 1932 by Eugene Savage, depicts the Alma Mater as a bearer of light and truth, standing in the midst of figures representing the arts and sciences.